Child & Youth Worker Support

 Support That Meets You Where You Are

-Sometimes the most meaningful support happens right where your child feels most comfortable—in your own home.
-Our Child and Youth Workers provide personalized, family-centred care that meets children and families exactly where they are, both literally and emotionally..
+Our Child and Youth Workers (CYW) provide personalized, family-centred care that meets children and families exactly where they are, both literally and figuratively.
+Our CYW’s work with children and families at their homes and in their communities to support social and emotional skill development.

 Autism Spectrum Disorder